Nutting's flycatcher: Distribution and habitat

 Subspecies M. n. inquietus is the northernmost of the three.
 It is found in western and central Mexico from Sonora south to Chiapas and east in San Luis Potosí and Hidlago.
 The nominate subspecies is found in the Mexican interior in Oaxaca and Chiapas and from there south on the interior Pacific slope through Guatemala, El Salvador, Honduras, and Nicaragua into northwestern Costa Rica's Guanacaste Province.
 M. n. flavidor is found more coastally on the Pacific slope from Oaxaca and Chiapas south to western Nicaragua.

 Nutting's flycatcher inhabits forest and scrublands in the tropical and lower subtropical zones.
 These include tropical deciduous forest, gallery forest, and virgin and second-growth arid scrub.
 In northern Central America it also is found in thorn forest and in Costa Rica in more humid forest than further north.
 In elevation overall it ranges from sea level to 1800 m though only to 1200 m in Costa Rica.

 Behavior

 Movement

 Nutting's flycatcher is a year-round resident throughout its range.
 It does wander northward and has nested in Arizona.
-It has also been documented as a vagrant in California.
+It has also been documented as a vagrant in California and Texas.